gergap/vim-cmake-build/README.md

 Simply open any source file of a Git project.
 The plugin will automatically find the project root and the top level CMakeLists.txt file.
-Then execute the command `:CMakeTargetList`, and select the line of the target your want to execute by hitting `j` multiple times and press `<CR>` to use the selected line.
+Then execute the command `:CMakeTargetList`, and select the line of the target you want to use by moving the cursor to that line and press `<CR>`.

 Then use one of the default mappings above to run the selected target.

 # History

 I refactored this plugin from some existing code in my `.vimrc`, which contains mappings for launching, debugging and running Valgrind.
-I needed to configured the variables g:target, g:workdir, and g:args manually, and because I'm lazy I thought it would be useful to make the target selectable interactively, and because all my programs are CMake based, I'm pulling out this information about available executable targets from CMake.
+I needed to configure the variables g:target, g:workdir, and g:args manually, and because I'm lazy, I thought it would be useful to make the target selectable interactively.
+Because all my programs are CMake based, I'm extracting the information about available executable targets from a CMake generated CodeBlocks xml file.
 In addition, I integrated my existing [mk] script for building CMake based projects and store the settings permanently in a dot file when leaving Vim, and reload it on next start.
 This way Vim "remembers" what the active target was.